 Although numerous studies have described the educational attainment of ethnic minorities in the UK, few have focused specifically on children born in the UK to two immigrant parents.
 First, using ordinary least squares (OLS) estimation, this article examines the cognitive assessment scores of children of immigrants in the 1970 British Cohort Study (BCS70) and the Millennium Cohort Study (MCS).
 It then exploits the richer data of the MCS to construct multilevel models for children of immigrants in this more recent cohort.
 In the BCS70, children of immigrants show significant gaps at ages 5 and 10 in both reading and maths scores.
 Even when controls are included in the OLS model for the BCS70, children of Caribbean immigrants are expected to perform worse in both assessments.
 In the raw MCS data, on the other hand, nearly no gap remains in age‐11 and ‐14 assessments.
 Although Bangladeshi children of immigrants in the MCS have negative coefficients in the OLS analysis, in the final multilevel model for the MCS, all children of immigrants follow positive trajectories wherein no group attains distinguishably lower scores than their peers in later assessments, and Indian children of immigrants even outperform their peers in the MCS model’s predictions.

-As same-sex couples gain greater social acceptance and new rights, their numbers in the United States are rapidly increasing.
+As same-sex couples gain greater social acceptance and new rights, their numbers reported on surveys in the United States are rapidly increasing.
 Yet few researchers have studied immigrants in same-sex couples on a large scale.
-Using the American Community Survey from 2008 to 2019, this study compares immigrants in same-sex couples to corresponding different-sex couples in order to characterize and assess the scale of “sexual migration” to the U.S. Moreover, we evaluate how the policy environment regarding same-sex couples shapes migratory patterns.
-We find that, compared to different-sex immigrant couples, immigrants in same-sex couples come from richer, more democratic countries that are less represented in immigrant networks.
-Fixed effects models show that as origin countries become more LGBT-friendly, we see more LGB immigrants from those countries in the U.S. On the individual level, immigrants in same-sex couples are more likely to live in progressive U.S. states, an effect that increases in strength as migrants come from for more LGBT-friendly countries of origin.
-Our findings put into question dominant models of migration that emphasize economic and network effects, suggesting the importance of considering sexuality as well as political and lifestyle motivations more broadly.
+Using the American Community Survey from 2008 to 2019, this study compares immigrants in same-sex couples to corresponding different-sex couples in order to characterize and assess the scale of LGB migration to the U.S. as well as the role of LGB policy.
+Compared to different-sex immigrant couples, immigrants in same-sex couples come from richer, more democratic countries that are less represented in immigrant networks.
+Contrary to previous work focusing on LGB immigrants from repressive contexts, fixed effects models show that these immigrants are more likely to come from LGB-friendly countries.
+In addition, immigrants in same-sex couples are more likely to live in progressive U.S. states, net of potential confounders.
+This effect increases in strength as migrants come from more LGB-friendly countries of origin.
+These findings put into question dominant models of migration that emphasize economic and network effects, suggesting the importance of considering sexuality as well as political and lifestyle motivations more broadly.

 A “Win-Win Exercise”?
 Eastern European Children in Western Europe